What is HPEO?

 - Students like HPEO because it offers more meaningful, interesting alternatives to a simple job or work assignment.

 - HPEO requires of the student a high level of personal organization, good time-management skills, and personal responsibility.

-- Honors students who have and maintain a cumulative GPA of at least 3.50.
+- have and maintain a cumulative GPA of at least 3.50, and

-- Students who take at least one Honors course each semester until all Honors course requirements are completed.
+- take at least one Honors course or credit-bearing opportunity each semester until all Honors credit requirements are completed, and

-- Students who have fulfilled successfully all previous semesters of HPEO obligations.
+- have fulfilled successfully all previous semesters of HPEO obligations and service, and

-- Students who are receiving the University Academic Service Scholarship, the Vice President's Award, or the Honors Academic Scholarship.
+- are receiving the University Academic Service Scholarship, the Vice President's Award, or the Honors Academic Scholarship.

 What are my responsibilities when doing HPEO?